 Children will be the traffic and have to obey the traffic lights.

-Hold up coloured objects ( plastic cones from PE, bean-bags, toys, circles)
+Hold up colored objects ( plastic cones from PE, bean-bags, toys, circles)

-Initially tell the children what to do each time you change the colour you hold up.
-Progress to telling them you're changing the colour.
+Initially tell the children what to do each time you change the color you hold up.
+Progress to telling them you're changing the color.
 Older children may be able to look often enough that you don't need to remind them to change what they need to do.